sharat87/sharats.me/content/posts/2020-03-29-dependency-injection-in-python.md

 So this is how it works.
 We have a bunch of wrapper classes that provide high-level abstractions for the database and the REST endpoints.
-Instances of these classes are given to the task scripts, which use them to perform the their task.
+Instances of these classes are given to the task scripts, which use them to perform their task.

 The task scripts are also expected to *return* some information back to our application, with details such as whether the task was successful or the reasons if there's an error etc. The approach